-Freezes Quite A Lot: I faced the same problem with Spotify too that when you have a bad internet connection, your audio freezes and takes time to buffer.
+Freezes Quite A Lot: I also faced the same problem with Spotify when you have a terrible internet connection, your audio freezes and takes time to buffer.

 This problem can be solved if you have a decent connection but if you travel a lot and some locations don’t have great internet connectivity, listening to a quick book summary could be a problem.

 Free Audiobooks: I know the app doesn’t focus on audiobooks but they have included a bunch of audiobooks for their users on the app and the web.

 If they could have offered it for free, I guess things would be easier.
 I would be happy to pay slightly more if I were to get free access to all audiobooks.
 Just a thought, not really a bad thing.

 Blinkist is free to download.
 They have a free account but with that free account, you can read or listen to only one summary each day that is selected by them.